ErrorTzy/writings/papers/WSIdea.md

 The problem with this answer is to asume the normative power we attribute to our language did not change.

 "trust the reality"

+Hieronymi:

+1. We may actually form beliefs automatically and non-voluntarily
+2. We have the freedom to
 ## On Charity

 Calling it rational doesn't make it automatically rational.